-A short loop trail through the forest leads down to the White River.
-Along the way, visitors will be rewarded with views of some massive Douglas fir and western red cedar trees – giants which, no doubt, helped White River earn the nickname, “the Cathedral Grove of the North Island.”
+A short loop trail through the old-growth forest leads down to the White River.
+This trail is maintained and takes approximately five minutes to complete.
+Visitors will be rewarded with views of some massive Douglas fir and Western red cedar trees on this trail in the park, which has been referred to as the Cathedral Grove of the North Island.

 The White River is a prime recreational area for angling and nature appreciation.
 Fishing is permitted as per provincial and federal fishing regulations.
 All anglers should check the current regulations issued by Fisheries and Oceans Canada prior to fishing.
 Anyone fishing or angling in British Columbia must have an appropriate licence.